A Multi-Wavelength Investigation of Dust and Stellar Mass Distributions in Galaxies: Insights from High-Resolution JWST Imaging: Results

 In Fig.~\ref{fig:cd_cs}, we present the distribution of the ratio between dust compactness, $\mathrm{c_{dust}}$, and stellar compactness, $\mathrm{c_{stellar}}$.
 The compactness ratio is an indicator of the central concentration of dust in a galaxy, with a higher ratio indicating more compact and dense dust emission.
 This measure remains unbiased by lens magnification or a specific type of the target morphology.

-We find that the majority of galaxies in our sample exhibit a dust-to-stellar compactness ratio greater than one, with 11 out of 21 galaxies exhibiting a ratio exceeding 1.2.
-The median values of the compactness ratio of the 21 galaxies in our morphology analysis are 1.199 (non-parametric) and 1.205 (parametric), while the standard deviations are 0.225 and 0.253 for non-parametric method and parametric method, respectively.
+We find that the majority of galaxies in our sample exhibit a dust-to-stellar compactness ratio greater than one, with 12 out of 21 galaxies exhibiting a ratio exceeding 1.1.
+The median values of the compactness ratio of the 21 galaxies in our morphology analysis are 1.24 for non-parametric method and 1.21 for parametric method.